usnistgov/O-RAN-Testbed-Automation/5G_Core_Network/README.md

 </tbody>
 </table>

-For more information on the subscriber data, refer to the blueprint [[4]][nist-tn] and the User_Eqiupment README document.
+For more information on the subscriber data, refer to the blueprint [[4]][nist-tn] and the User_Equipment README document.

 ## References